mcoirad/the-grunfeld/_executives/Rod Thorn_['CHI', 'BRK', 'PHI'].md

   <li>Drafted Nikola Vučević with 16th pick but was worth 4th pick.</li>

-  <li>Drafted James Wilkes with 50th pick but was worth 32th pick.</li>
+  <li>Drafted Tamar Slay with 54th pick but was worth 44th pick.</li>

   </ul>'
 end_year: 2012